foi-oss/sis-a/README.md

 *Secure Integrated System v.
 A*

-The incomplete CPU that was discovered on one of neo-nazis computers in the faculty's basement.
+The incomplete CPU that was discovered on one of the computers in the faculty's basement.

 ## Getting the source code